holochain/syn/DESIGN.md

 ### Real-time Signals
 All signals are implemented using fire-and-forget remote_call which will be called remote_sginal
-- `ChangeReq(Delta)`: Participant -> Leader.
-Nodes that have joined a session, send the session leader Deltas
+- `ChangeReq(Delta)`: Participant -> Scribe.
+Nodes that have joined a session, send the session scribe Deltas
-- `Change(Vec<Delta>)`: Leader -> Prticipant.
-The leader sends an ordered list of Deltas to apply to the state.
+- `Change(Vec<Delta>)`: Scribe -> Prticipant.
+The scribe sends an ordered list of Deltas to apply to the state.
-- `CommitNotice(EntryHash)`: Leader -> Participants.
-When making a commit leader sends a commit notice with the hash.
+- `CommitNotice(EntryHash)`: Scribe -> Participants.
+When making a commit scribe sends a commit notice with the hash.
 This can be used by participants to resync if they missed any deltas.
-- `SycnReq()` Participant -> Leader: request latest Snapshot and Commit.
+- `SycnReq()` Participant -> Scribe: request latest Snapshot and Commit.
-- `SyncResp(SnapshotHash, CommitHash, Deltas)`: Leader -> Participant.
+- `SyncResp(SnapshotHash, CommitHash, Deltas)`: Scribe -> Participant.
 Respond with the data needed for a joining/syncing participant to build the current session full state.

 ### Sessions
-A "session" is simply the designation of a scribe/leader.
+A "session" is simply the designation of a scribe.
 Joining a session is finding out who is currently the scribe/ or self-declaring as if you can't find anybody.
 To work well this really requires the ephemeral store, but in the mean time we simply commit Session entries which are linked off a anchor, and use the following algorithm:
 1. Get recent Sessions (get-links)
-2. Send recent leader SyncReq() in order until you get a response fall back to other nodes from the "Users" list, or
+2. Send recent scribe SyncReq() in order until you get a response fall back to other nodes from the "Users" list, or
 3. Look up latest snapshot from Snapshots anchor and choose one to start from.
 This is probably different in an app specific way, it could be latest, or require analysis of session, or User intervention.
-Create a new session with yourself as leader (note the human may request skipping to this right away if they know they are off-line)
+Create a new session with yourself as scribe (note the human may request skipping to this right away if they know they are off-line)
 ```rust
 struct Session {
     scribe: AgentPubKey, // agent responsible for making commits during the session